waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 saying either r is positive, meaning some positive reward, or r is negative, meaning there were some sort of punishment.
 And this then is what we'll consider to be a Markov decision process.
-That a Markov decision process has some initial set of states in the world that we can be in.
+That a Markov decision process has some `initial set of states` in the world that we can be in.
-We have some set of actions that given a state,
+We have some `set of actions` that given a state,
 I can say what are the actions that are available to me in that state, an action that I can choose from.
-Then we have some transition model.
+Then we have some `transition model`.
 The transition model before just said that given my current state, what is the probability that I end up in that next state or this other state.
 The transition model now has effectively two things we're conditioning on.
-We're saying, given that I'm in this state and that I take this action, what's the probability that I end up in this next state?
+We're saying, `given that I'm in this state`
+`and that I take this action, what's the probability` `that I end up in this next state?`
 Now maybe we live in a very deterministic world in this Markov decision process, where given a state and given an action, we know for sure what next state we'll end up in.